 Communities increasingly value cultural and creative spaces, including spaces for local artists and makers to exhibit their work, especially makerspaces, and spaces for creative community activities.
-There are limited presentation facilities in Brighton, and creative and cultural spaces have not been incorporated into libraries and community facilities (with the exception of adaptable use of the Brighton Civic Centre as a performance facility).
+There are limited presentation facilities in Brighton, and creative and cultural spaces have not been incorporated into libraries and community facilities (with the exception of adaptable use of the Brighton Civic Centre as a performance facility and Bridgewater Library having an exhibition space).